Nigeria earned N69.47bn from solid minerals in 2018, says NEITI – The Sun Nigeria

 The Nigeria Extractive Industries Transparency Initiative (NEITI) on Sunday disclosed that the Federal Government earned N69.47 billion from the solid minerals sector in 2018.

-It said the figure was the highest in 12 years since it began reconciliation of payments in the sector, adding that Ogun State leads in states’ contributions.
+It said the figure was the highest in 12 years since it began reconciliation of payments in the sector, with Ogun State leading in states’ contributions.

 The report disclosed that the main sources of revenue flows from solid minerals remains various categories of taxes, royalty, permits, annual services and sub-national payments.
-The report also stated that sub-national payments and other taxes accounted for “₦1.54billion representing about 2.23% of total government revenue from the sector”.
+The report also stated that sub-national payments and other taxes accounted for “N1.54 billion representing about 2.23 per cent of total government revenue from the sector”.

 On production, the NEITI 2018 Solid Minerals Report disclosed that 46.68 million metric tons of minerals valued at N47.87 billion were produced in Nigeria during the period.
 “The production data was based on minerals either used or sold during the year”.

-A breakdown of the production volumes showed that limestone and granite accounted for about 80% of the total minerals produced.
-Limestone alone contributed 54.85% while granite accounted for 23.88% of minerals mined.
+A breakdown of the production volumes showed that limestone and granite accounted for about 80 per cent of the total minerals produced.
+Limestone alone contributed 54.85 per cent while granite accounted for 23.88 per cent of minerals mined.

 On state-by-state production, the report disclosed that in 2018, most of the mining activities in the country took place in Ogun State.
 The state accounted for 12.66 million metric tons (27.13%) of the total volume produced during the period under review.

-Ogun State was followed by Kogi and Benue states, each accounting for 22.88% and 10.10% respectively.
-However, on the bottom of the table are states like Enugu and Borno states which contributed 0.02% and 0.001% respectively.
+Ogun State was followed by Kogi and Benue states, each accounting for 22.88 per cent and 10.10 per cent respectively.
+However, on the bottom of the table are states like Enugu and Borno states which contributed 0.02 per cent and 0.001 per cent respectively.

-The report also revealed that Dangote Cement Plc and Larfarge Africa Plc dominated activities in minerals produced by companies.
-The two companies contributed 57.22% of the total minerals produced in 2018.
-From the report, while Dangote cement accounted for 46.38%, Larfarge Africa was responsible for 10.84%.

-The report disclosed that the sector’s contribution to employment in 2018 was 9,873, with more Nigerian nationals employed by the sector.
-In relation to gender, 96.53% of jobs were occupied by men, while women took 3.47%.
-Only six physically challenged persons were recorded as being employed in the sector in 2018.

 Leave a Reply